Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Entropy production and -Wasserstein distance

-which is consistent with the previous result in Ref.~\cite{Villani2000generalization}.
+which is a main result in this paper.
+This main result is consistent with the optimal transport theory for an infinitesimal time transition in Ref.~\cite{Villani2000generalization}.
 This equation gives a relation between the $L^2$-Wasserstein distance and the entropy production rate for the Fokker-Planck equation.
-In terms of the $L^2$-Wasserstein distance, the quantity $(d \mL_t/ d t )^2$ is given by
+In terms of the $L^2$-Wasserstein distance, the quantity $(d \mathcal{L}_t/ d t )^2$ is given by